 - Custom feeds filters leads that are already in your Leadfeeder

 - Traffic filters filter the traffic coming from Google Analytics to your Leadfeeder.
-Leadfeeder will load only visits that meet all filters specified for your GA views.
+Leadfeeder will load only pageviews that meet all filters specified for your GA views.
 Filters will only be applied to future visits.

 Steps to use traffic filters:

-1. Add a filter
+STEP 1: Add a filter

 Go to your settings and find Traffic filters under the tab Website.
 Add a new filter by clicking the button.

-2. Define the filter
+STEP 2: Define the filter

-Note: for all applied filters you can specify which connected Google Analytics views are affected.
+NOTE: for all applied filters you can specify which connected Google Analytics views are affected.